Mathilda (novella): Plot

 Leading up to the moment of revelation, Mathilda was courted by suitors which, she noticed, drew dark moods from her father.
 This darkness ensued causing Mathilda to plot a way of bringing back the father she once knew.
 She asked him to accompany her on a walk through the woods that surrounded them and, on this walk, she expressed her concerns and her wishes to restore their relationship.
 Her father accused her of being "presumptuous and very rash."
 However, this did not stop her and he eventually confessed his incestuous desire regarding her.
 Mathilda's father fainted and she retreated back to their home.
 Her father left her a note the next morning explaining that he would leave her and she understood that his actual intent was to commit suicide.
 Mathilda followed him, but was too late to stop him from drowning himself.

 For some time after his death, Mathilda returned to society as she became sick in her attempts to stop her father.
 She realized, though, that she could not remain in this society and she faked her own death to ensure that no one would come looking for her.
 Mathilda re-established herself in a solitary house in the heath.
-She has a maid who came to care for the house every few days, but other than that she had no human interaction until Woodville also established residence in the heath about two years after she chose to reside there.
+She had a maid who came to care for the house every few days, but other than that she had no human interaction until Woodville also established residence in the heath about two years after she chose to reside there.

 Woodville was mourning the loss of his betrothed, Elinor, and a poet.
 He and Mathilda struck a friendship; Woodville often asked Mathilda why she never smiled but she would not go into much detail regarding this.
 One day, Mathilda suggested to Woodville that they end their mutual sorrows together and commit suicide.
 Woodville talked Mathilda out of this decision, but soon after had to leave the heath to care for his ailing mother.
 Mathilda contemplates her future after his departure, and while walking through the heath, gets lost and ends up sleeping outside for a night.
 It rains while she sleeps outside and, after she makes her way back to her home, she becomes extremely sick.

 It is in this state that Mathilda decides to write out her story to Woodville as a way of explaining to him her darker countenance, even though she recognizes that she does not have much longer to live.